PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * territorial;
 * and civilizational dimensions.

-Conceptual versioning records the evolution of the complete framework without exposing the restricted internal architecture or confusing conceptual development with a public software release.
+Conceptual versioning records the evolution of the complete architecture without exposing restricted components or confusing conceptual development with a public software release.

----

-# 3. Neodialectics™

-**Neodialectics™** is a philosophy and an experimental branch of knowledge oriented toward higher syntheses through:

-* contrast;
-* memory;
-* relation;
-* openness;
-* review;
-* contextual integration;
-* and continuous recomposition of the framework.

-Its general direction is the **Common Good**, understood as a vector capable of integrating:

-* knowledge;
-* technology;
-* culture;
-* ethics;
-* organization;
-* ecology;
-* human development;
-* and collective action.

-Neodialectics™ does not seek to erase contradictions through an artificial conclusion.

-It seeks to preserve the productive tension among different elements until a synthesis can be produced that is coherent enough to advance and open enough to be corrected.

----

-# 4. Neodialectica Framework™

-The **Neodialectica Framework™** is the higher framework organizing the philosophical, methodological, technical, strategic, symbolic, cultural, social and civilizational dimensions of the ecosystem.

-It is not merely an analytical method or a collection of tools.

-It is an architecture of integration capable of holding together layers that are usually separated:

-* experience and structure;
-* memory and projection;
-* philosophy and technology;
-* symbol and operation;
-* individual and community;
-* creativity and verification;
-* protection and autonomy;
-* openness and coherence;
-* review and decision;
-* human direction and artificial intelligence.

-Its function is to preserve:

-* continuity of framework;
-* traceability;
-* memory;
-* relational coherence;
-* the possibility of correction;
-* and human responsibility for the system’s direction.

-NEOCore™ belongs to the Neodialectica Framework™.
+NEOCore™ is part of the Neodialectica Framework™ / Network.

-It does not exhaust it.
+It integrates and stabilizes its memory, relations, context, validations and successive states, but it does not exhaust the whole ecosystem.

 ---